CS5008Fall2025/homework-sorts-zembug/Report.md

 1. Select one technical interview question (this module or previous) from the [technical interview list](https://github.com/CS5008-khoury/Resources/blob/main/TechInterviewQuestions.md) below and answer it in a few sentences.
 You can use any resource you like to answer the question.

+What is the difference between a compiled and an interpreted language?
+Which one is better?
+Give an example of each.

+A compiled language, like C, takes your whole program and translates it into machine code before it runs.
+This makes it fast and efficient because the computer can read it directly.
+An interpreted language, like Python, doesn’t do that all at once.
+It reads and runs your code one line at a time, which can be slower but easier to test and change.
+Compiled languages are great when speed matters, like in games or operating systems.
+Interpreted languages are better for learning, quick fixes, or small tasks.[1]

 2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
 Make sure to add comments on what you learned, and if you compared your solution with others.

 [remove_duplicates.c] (https://github.com/CS5008Fall2025/homework-sorts-zembug/blob/main/remove_duplicates.c)